sartography/SpiffWorkflow/doc/intro.rst

 .. note::
    SpiffWorkflow has two XML serializers:

-   - :module:`SpiffWorkflow.serializer.xml` is the standard that is feature-complete, and you should use it for implementing workflow persistence.
+   - :mod:`SpiffWorkflow.serializer.xml` is the standard that is feature-complete, and you should use it for implementing workflow persistence.
-   - :module:`SpiffWorkflow.serializer.prettyxml` supports
+   - :mod:`SpiffWorkflow.serializer.prettyxml` supports
      deserialization of a more human-friendly XML format.
 It does not support the full set of features, and it does not support serialization.